compose-x/ecs_composex/docs/syntax/docker-compose/logging.rst

 ==================

 Currently, any other driver is ignored and AWS Logs is used by default.
 This is to guarantee deployment success on AWS ECS with AWS Fargate.
+Future versions will cater for other logging drivers.

 awslogs
 ---------